luebken/container-patterns/module-container.md

 This concept widely accepted in the container space that developers use the `--rm` with Docker as a default which always remove the container after they have stopped.
 We have http://12factor.net/disposabilitychosen the term "disposable" from the [12Factor app](http://12factor.net/disposability).

 [//]: # (Most argued property so far.
-Would need to put some  Ops perspective on this.)
+Would should put some Ops perspective on this which want to keep as much as possible in the case of a failure.)

 #### Best practices